 I’m sure you have probably seen the latest craze in kitchen gadgets-the Instant Pot.
-With all the hype surrounding it, I thought I would give you some information to help you decide if an Instant Pot is right for you.
+With all the hype surrounding it, I thought I would give you some information to help you decide if you need an Instant Pot.

 WHAT IS AN INSTANT POT?

 If you don’t already know, an Instant Pot is a programmable electric pressure cooker that, according to some, is life changing.
-It also has many different settings so you can make yogurt in it (depending on the model) or slow cook a pork roast.
-I have had one for several years (the IP-DUO60) that I purchased myself, but I just recently began using it.
+It has many different settings so you can make yogurt in it (depending on the model), cook rice, or slow cook a pork roast.
+In theory, it can replace multiple appliances if you have a slow cooker, a rice cooker, and a yogurt maker.
+I have had my Instant Pot for several years (the IP-DUO60) that I purchased myself, but I just recently began using it.
 So do I love it?
 Is it life changing?
 Do YOU need an Instant Pot?

 FEATURES OF THE INSTANT POT THAT I LOVE

 First, lets talk about some of the features I love.
 (These features may or may not be available on all models, however they are on most models and are probably available on other brands of electric pressure cookers too.)

 My favorite feature of the Instant Pot is the stainless steel insert.
 After all the concerns with various non-stick coatings, I’m leery of any of them.
 The stainless steel insert is easy to clean, and is even dishwasher safe.
 You can use metal utensils in it, without worrying about scratching the finish.